Getting an Interview

 I was an out of country candidate so some interviews were conducted over Skype.
 HR was very helpful and kept me posted as the entire process took about 3.5 months.

-I applied through college or university and the process took a day – interviewed at Deloitte in June 2012.
+I applied through college or university.
+The process took 1 day – interviewed at Deloitte in January 2008.